 ‘Fera,’ came Lord Tyron’s voice.
 She looked up, startled.
 He knows my name.
 He was standing by the window, looking out, silhouetted against the light.
 ‘Fera Louise Catrell.
 Daughter to Frederick and Louise Catrell.
 Farmers.’
 He turned to face her.
 Her heart skipped a beat.
 It was the Lord Tyron she had fallen in love with: strong, beautiful, regal.
 He had bathed and shaved and was fully dressed in a velvet tunic and a pair of beige britches, the ends tucked into his leather boots.
 The end of his right sleeve had been tied neatly around his stump.
 His hair was washed and combed and hung in curls over his shoulders.
 His green eyes gleamed into hers.
 ‘Both her parents murdered by the barbarians,’ he continued.
 ‘She, herself, raped and tortured and left for dead, her throat slit from ear to ear, so deep nobody thought she’d live.
 Come to Appelwhite Keep for refuge.’
 Fera stood frozen, not knowing what to say.
 There was nothing she could say.
 He lifted an eyebrow.
 ‘Surprised?
 Didn’t think I would care to find out who you were?’
 The corner of his mouth twitched, threatening a smile.
 ‘The block-headed slattern who dared disobey me?’

 He left the window and approached her.
 Fera looked up at him.
-He was smiling at her—and it was beautiful.
+He was smiling at her.
 Heat swept up from the soles of her feet to the top of her head.
 Her knees buckled.
 The room spun.
 Then he put his hand on her shoulder and it took all her effort to keep upright.

 Fera opened her mouth, shut it.
-It was all so overwhelming.
-For a moment she was at a loss at how to respond, her mind whirling.
+For a moment she was at a loss at how to respond.
 She dipped into a low curtsy.
 Lord Tyron laughed and Fera’s heart pounded at the sound of it.
 She smiled back.

 Her room was a level below Lord Tyron and his knights and on the other side of the keep.
 It was basic, little more than a nook with no door, but for the first time in her life she had privacy and it was Lord Tyron’ s gift.
 She no longer had to deal with Cook Weira or Analise.
 Now she answered to Henry.
 Every day she tended to Lord Tyron, cleaning his room, drawing his bath and when she served him meals he would always look at her and smile.